pleasworkwhyywont/python-to-scratch-exstention/README.md

 no menus
 no events
 [documentation]
-to use scratch types you must
+to use scratch types you must use the argtypes enum to use scratch function type you must also use